MathSEE-Modeling-Week/Modeling-Week/README.md

 For a more detailed explenation of UM-Bridge clients check out the [Client section](https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/clients.html) in the UM-Bridge documentation.

-Note: If you are running your UM-Bridge server and client in a notebook you must put them in two different files to prevent the server from blocking the client's execution.
+**Note**: If you are running your UM-Bridge server and client in a notebook you must put them in two different files to prevent the server from blocking the client's execution.

 ## 3 Basic UQ Methods